OzymandiasTheGreat/tomasrav.me/src/content/index/bio-en.md

 # Tomas Ravinskas

 I'm a freelance coder with over 5 years of experience, system administrator, and occasionally a translator.
-My interests primarilly center around Linux and Open Source, however I do have experience with Windows API and administration.
+My interests primarily center around Linux and Open Source, however I do have experience with Windows API and administration.

-After several years as a self-taught programmer, I decided to take the oportunity and acquire formal education in Java with funding provided by the Unemployment Office.
+After several years as a self-taught programmer, I decided to take the opportunity and acquire formal education in Java with funding provided by the Unemployment Office.

 In my spare time I enjoy reading fiction and taking trips on my bike.